 - Dedicate the first 15 minutes of your day to having a morning meeting.
 Write it down and schedule it into your day.

-- Then, wrap up your meeting by transitioning into your next lesson or finish off by reading a children’s story that connects to the SEL concept of the day.
+- Then, wrap up your meeting by transitioning into your next lesson or finish by reading a children’s story that connects to the SEL concept of the day.

-#4 – Integrate SEL with Core Content
+Integrate SEL with Core Content

 More Examples:

 - Design a book study based on a social-emotional learning book.
 Have students complete a character analysis, describe the problem and solution, and make connections.
-Try role playing the actions of a character!
+Try roleplaying the actions of a character!

 - Like math, science provides opportunities for students to face and overcome challenges, try new things, and work with peers.
-Science may bring feelings of excitement, surprise, or frustration, which is valuable for kids as they need to learn to work through different feelings in school!
+Science may bring excitement, surprise, or frustration, which is valuable for kids as they need to learn to work through different feelings in school!

-#5 – Use Student-Centered Strategies
+Use Student-Centered Strategies

 Strategies:

 - Add elements of gamification to your routines.
-By adding bits of fun and games into your teaching, students will be hooked into learning and participating.
+By adding bits of fun and games into your teaching, students will be hooked on learning and participating.
 There are great ways to combine games into social-emotional learning, such as earning points for showing responsibility or participating in challenges that build a growth mindset.

 Teach Social-Emotional Learning with this Resource